jenglund/rlship-tools/HOW_TO_FIX_TESTS_2.md

 2. Improve the transaction manager to better handle concurrent operations
 3. Add cleanup mechanisms to ensure schemas are properly isolated and cleaned up between tests
 4. Consider using dependency injection instead of global variables for test configuration
 5. Add better logging and error tracking for database operations to aid debugging
+6. Fix connection handling in transaction management to prevent "bad connection" errors
+7. Create a proper context cancellation mechanism to ensure transactions are properly rolled back